-Smart buildings: How IoT technology aims to add value for real estate companies has been added to your bookmarks.
+Smart buildings: How IoT technology aims to add value for real estate companies has been saved

 Yesterday, the value of commercial real estate was all in location.
 Tomorrow, much of it will be in information—and how CRE companies can use that information to build relationships with customers and strengthen tenant engagement.